GLOBAL MARKETS-Shares rise, euro near 14-month high ahead of ECB

 By Marc Jones

-LONDON, July 20 (Reuters) - World shares hovered at record highs on Thursday, as a cautious-sounding Bank of Japan lifted Asian stocks to a near decade peak and Europe bet on an incremental increase in confidence from the European Central Bank at its latest meeting.
+LONDON, July 20 (Reuters) - World shares extended a run of record highs on Thursday, as a cautious sounding Bank of Japan lifted Asian stocks to a near decade peak and Europe wagered on an incremental increase in confidence from the ECB at its latest meeting.

-The euro was near a 14-month high as ECB head Mario Draghi's 1230 GMT post-meeting news conference approached, where the main question will be how close the bank is to winding down its 2 trillion euro stimulus programme.

-The early wave of share buying that had followed Asia's overnight milestone was also beginning to ease up, having put MSCI's 47-country All World index on track for a 10th straight session of gains, its longest winning streak since February 2015.
+The euro was near a 14-month high and investors were riding a global rally in stocks as Asia's and then Europe's early 0.4 percent gains ensured MSCI's 47-country All World index was up for a 10th straight session.

-They were lifted as oil prices held the near 2 percent gains they had made the previous session when falling U.S. crude inventories gave the market a lift ahead of a key OPEC meeting next week.
+They were lifted as oil prices held near 2 percent gains made the previous session when falling U.S. crude inventories gave the market a lift ahead of a key OPEC meeting next week.

-The day's focus though was squarely on the Japanese central bank's decision to push back its ambitious inflation target again and on whether European Central Bank head Mario Draghi would hint at the plans for its 60 billion-euro-a-month stimulus programme.
+The day's focus though was squarely on the Japanese central bank's decision to push back its ambitious inflation target again and on whether European Central Bank head Mario Draghi would give a hint later that it plans to wind down its 60 billion-euro-a-month stimulus programme.

 "They are going to try and not upset markets," said Nick Gartside, international Chief Investment Officer of fixed income at JP Morgan Asset Management.